SebastianMacaluso/keycloak-postgres-react/README.md

 ### React

-To create a new app
+To create a new app (for a new project)

 1- `npx create-react-app my_new_app`